Jugen/jk-web/README.md

 you should be able to access your pages directly without faces/ path , for example , in the above test example, you can access your page using the following url http://localhost:8080/your-app-name/<del>faces</del>/test.xhtml with or without the `faces`

-## With JK-Faces , you have the following ready and configured for you :
+##With JK-Faces , you have the following ready and configured:
 1. Configured all the required dependencies
   1. JSF API and Implementation
   2. PrimeFaces